TTW#59 – Hanno Leichtmann – Unfinished Portrait of Youth Today

 All music by Hanno Leichtmann – tapes, Sony WM-D6C, modular system, Telefunken equalizers, LXP-5.
 Recorded at Static Music Berlin.
 Thanks: Götz Rogge for that tape back in the day…

 Hanno Leichtmann writes… “When The Tapeworm asked me to do a tape which referred to tape music or cassette culture, I immediately thought of my thirty-or-so remaining tapes from my (back in the days) huge tape collection.

 I bought a Sony WM-D6C to play them back in good quality, took little snippets of favourite songs and ran them through a modular system.
 I made about forty short static pieces, all about 1m30s long.

-They are highly influenced by and, at the same time, a hommage to: John Oswald’s “Plunderphonics”, Curd Duca’s “Easy Listening 1-5”, Stock, Hausen and Walkman’s ”Me” 7”, and above all Yasuaki Shimizu’s “Music for Commercials”.
-An extended vinyl release of this tape is planned for Fall 2013.”
+They are highly influenced by and, at the same time, a hommage to: John Oswald’s “Plunderphonics”, Curd Duca’s “Easy Listening 1-5”, Stock, Hausen and Walkman’s ”Me” 7”, and above all Yasuaki Shimizu’s “Music for Commercials”.”
 Hanno Leichtmann, Berlin, 16th May 2013.

 The Wire (UK):